 Read: CAROUSEL WILL RETURN TO BROADWAY WITH JESSIE MUELLER, JOSHUA HENRY, AND RENÉE FLEMING

 The historical drama, penned by Liz Hannah and Josh Singer, features a slew of fellow stage alums, including Meryl Streep, Sarah Paulson, the Off-Broadway-bound Carrie Coon, Tom Hanks, Tracy Letts, and Stark Sands (who will also return to Broadway this season in Kinky Boots).

-Formerly titled The Papers, The Post will focus on the Washington Post's 1971 publishing of the Pentagon Papers.
+will focus on the Washington Post's 1971 publishing of the Pentagon Papers.
 The movie, now in post-production, will premiere in a limited release December 22 before going wide January 12, 2018.